SulemanKhurram/MicroServicesTask/README.md

  -> RabbitMq
  -> AspNet Core
  -> Docker (if you want to use docker, docker file is provided)

+ Also do, run RabbitMQ using

+ docker run rabbimq

+ to start messaging.

 Following are some screenshots to display the working of these services.